KulaginVladimir/PhD/README.md

 > Some scripts for chapters 3 & 4 were ran on HPC with Slurm Workload Manager.
 Each subfolder includes the HPC scripts.
 An example on how to perform a sequential series of simulations is given in this [book](./Scripts/Chapter_4/LID_simulation/LID.ipynb)
 > For any queries, contact: VVKulagin@mephi.ru

 Navigate to the desired folder and run the Jupyter books using the activated Conda environment.
-The archive with the raw data can be accessed via Zenodo:
+The archive with the raw data can be accessed via Zenodo.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14036908.svg)](https://doi.org/10.5281/zenodo.15614480)

 > [!NOTE]